Advertisement

 Dairy foods are a major source of calcium, as well as vitamins A and B12, riboflavin and protein.
 More than half of the recommended daily requirement for calcium in the Australian adult diet is provided by milk and dairy products.

 The National Asthma Council reports that many people with asthma are unnecessarily depriving themselves of a rich and important source of nutrients by limiting dairy foods.
+Dairy foods, which are crucial for bone development and growth and for overall good health, are recommended as part of a healthy balanced diet for most people with asthma.

-The National Health and Medical Research Council (NHMRC) has issued the following recommended dietary intakes of calcium for Australians:
+The National Health and Medical Research Council (NHMRC) has issued the following recommended dietary intakes of calcium for Australians.

-• Children one to 3 years: 500 mg daily.
+Children one to 3 years 500 mg per day

-• Children and young people 12–18: 1300 mg daily.
+Children and young people 12 to 18 years 1300 mg per day

-• Women 14-18 who are pregnant or breast feeding: 1300 mg daily.
+Women 14 to 18 years who are pregnant or breast feeding 1300 mg per day

-• Women 19–50, including women who are pregnant or breast feeding: 1000 mg daily.
+Women 19 to 50 years, including women who are pregnant or breast feeding 1000 mg per day

 If you choose to avoid dairy products because of concerns about your asthma, it is important to identify appropriate substitutes to ensure you don’t compromise your or your child’s intake of nutrients.